I update this at least once a day, M-F, except when out of the office.

 "Blanks" or "Clean plans" are floor plans and foundation plans to scale in pdf format just showing the linework - no dimensions, text, shading, hatching, etc. I use these for structural sketches and base drawings.

 "Review draft engr'g" means that the "Waiting on" person has been supplied with my draft engineering plans and needs to look them over to be sure they're in synch with the architectural plans.
-With this review and approval I then assemble my final structural drawings, seal and copy them.
+With this review and approval I then assemble my final structural drawings, seal and distribute them.